Dechmont

-Dechmont (DEK-ment; Gaelic: Deagh Mhonadh) is a small village located near Uphall, West Lothian in Scotland.
+Dechmont (/dɛx'mənt/ DEKH-mənt; Gaelic: Deagh-Mhonadh) is a small village located near Uphall, West Lothian in Scotland.
 Bangour Village Hospital is located to the west of Dechmont.
-It has an approximate population of 989 people.
 Its postal code is EH52.
 An alleged alien encounter took place in 1979 in the nearby Dechmont Woods.

+Etymology

+The word "Dechmont" is Celtic in origin and likely from the Brythonic teg meaning "good" or "lovely", and mynydd meaning a moorland area.
+This has been Gaelicised as "Deagh-Mhonadh" which also means "good moorland" or summer grazing.